Xilophinum/XCode/docs/slack-integration-guide.md

 For multiple Slack workspaces:
 - Use webhook notifications (each workspace has its own webhook URL)
-- Or run multiple XCode instances with different `SLACK_BOT_TOKEN` values
+- Or run multiple FlowForge instances with different `SLACK_BOT_TOKEN` values

 ### Rich Error Reports